Bergmeister

 A Bergmeister (Magister montium) was a mine manager or foreman in German-speaking Europe who, along with the Bergvogt, was one of the officials serving on a mining court (Berggericht).
 There were Bergmeisters in every mining district in Germany.
 In Austria the Bergmeister was also called the Obristbergmeister.

+Sweden

+In Sweden the title Bergmästare has been known since 1347 and is since 1630 a title for persons responsible for the concession and creating of new mines in Sweden.